pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

 On the far right, the **Abaqus** process is shown, which is the actual solver.
 The used mesh information and settings are contained within an input file _`Abaqus.inp`_.
 CoCoNuT crates this file based on the provided `input_file` in the JSON file.
 The time step, duration, number of increments, output frequency, restart frequency and co-simulation settings are all updated or added by the Python solver wrapper (unless `disable_modification_of_input_file` is `true`).
+This includes the load definition on the `ModelParts` and a basic output request.

 The communication with this Abaqus process is taken care of by the **Co-Simulation Engine (CSE)**.
 This is a second process launched by the Python solver wrapper.